javiervidrua/authenticationapi/README.md

 * Implement the API using **[Express.js](https://www.npmjs.com/package/express)**
 * Generate the API docs with **[Swagger](https://www.npmjs.com/package/swagger-ui-express)**
 * Import the API docs in **[Postman](https://www.postman.com/)** and generate a client for the API

+## Results
+I was able to stick to the plan and the results speak for themselves.